Find Senior Living Near You

 You may also be eligible for $3,000 in relocation assistance.

-This is an overview of some of the mortgage options available to seniors so you’ll need to continue your research using other web sources, talking with friends and family, and mortgage counselors.
+This is an overview of some of the mortgage options available to seniors, so you’ll need to continue your research using other web sources, talking with friends or family and consulting mortgage counselors.
+Mortgages for elderly people are available, you just need to do the research to determine which option is appropriate for your current financial situation.

 Here are some things to keep in mind as you begin your search:

 If all this seems confusing, you can take a quick survey to determine what option may be in your best interest.
-Check out the National Council on Aging’s www.homeequityadvisor.org.
+Check out the National Council on Aging.

 Take your time.
 Do your homework.
 And remember, if it sounds too good to be true, it probably is.